Bjiornulf/advent-of-code2021/README.md

 ## Tools

-`./create_day.sh <dayNum>` creates a directory for the day, and if `.session` file is present, tries to fetch the input from [](adventofcode.com). `.session` contains the session cookie, which is unique for every user.
+`./create_day.sh <dayNum>` creates a directory for the day, and if `.session` file is present, tries to fetch the input from [advent of code](adventofcode.com). `.session` contains the session cookie, which is unique for every user.

 `./run_puzzles.sh` runs all the puzzles.